tiffanyadora/Granny-s-Pie-Website/project-readme.md

 - The website uses CSS variables for easy theme customization
 - Font fallbacks are included for better cross-browser compatibility
-- Images should be optimized before deployment
 - The recipe page includes print-friendly styling

-For any questions or issues, please open a GitHub issue or contact the development team.
+For any questions or issues, please open a GitHub issue or contact me at tiffanytjhin@arizona.edu.